pamaljayasinghe/Real-time-Chat-Application/README.md

 ## Usage

 1. Start the server using `node server.js`
-2. Open the application in your browser
+2. Open the application in your browser.
 3. Enter your username
 4. Start sending messages
 5. Messages will appear in real-time for all connected users